 This week Things Unseen will be leading us in worship.

 You can look forward to singing these songs!

 Worship in the Word

-This week's sermon is titled A Jesus for People Today from Luke 5:33-39 by Pastor Duane Smets.
+This week's sermon is titled A Jesus For The Lords & Lowly from Luke 7:1-35 by Pastor Duane Smets.
 We encourage you to read the passage ahead of time and to begin preparing your heart to receive from God's Word.

 Worship in Sacrament

 Each week believers respond to God's Word by coming forward to The Lord's Table to receive Holy Communion.
 During this time there is always prayer available at the front of the sanctuary for those in need.
 We encourage you to bring your needs to Jesus during this time and have Him meet you with His grace.